As someone who is just weeks into navigating the loss of my husband, I can tell you that grief is a strange, unpredictable thing.

 • Let the emotions come as they are.
 If I feel like crying, I cry.
 If I feel like laughing, I laugh.
 Both are part of the process, and neither diminishes the other.

 • Write it down.
 Journaling and blogging have been lifesavers for me.
 Writing has helped me sort through my feelings and realize it’s okay to feel a hundred different things in a day.
-I wrote about writing my way through emotions in this past blog
+I wrote about writing my way through emotions in this past blog.

 • Talk to someone.
 Whether it’s a trusted friend, a therapist, a religious mentor/leader, or a fellow griever, sharing feelings out loud can help make sense of them.
 Even if you feel like you're simply rambling on, talking is gonna help.